+The contrast between Push and Pull-based systems starts in the planning phase.
 Pull/Kanban systems are driven from a high-level perspective that focuses on capacity and material planning based on actual customer demand.
 The assumption for planning here is that the design of the system is balanced according to the demands placed on the company.

-So, while Push-based systems are front-loaded in planning and rigid in execution, Pull-based systems focus on the execution of the customer order and are designed to be agile enough to respond quickly to changes in demand.
+So while Push-based systems are front-loaded in planning and rigid in execution, Pull-based systems focus on the execution of the customer order and are designed to be agile enough to respond quickly to changes in demand.
 Next, we'll review both systems in greater detail.